rkramesh/Web-Scrapper/README.md

 Simple Scrapper to get price details from amazon

 ## Introduction
-This is a Simple scraper that gets data from the amazon website It doesnt need any apikey or login details
+This is a Simple scraper that gets data from the amazon website and It doesnt need any apikey or login details

 ## Dependencies